Skip to main content

 • BBYO: BBYO Connect

 The goal of the BBYO Connect program is to provide opportunities to connect teens after the Bar and Bat Mitzvah year when affiliation tends to drop off.
 Around 150 students per year typically participate.
 BBYO Connect has successfully served as a feeder for the local high school BBYO program which serves more than 220 students per year.
-In normal years, 14 events are offered annually.
+In normal years, it offers 14 events annually.

 • Hyman Brand Hebrew Academy: Standing Desks